YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   - An application that does not want the `$zstatus`_ string can pass a :code:`NULL` value for :code:`*errstr`.

-  - The string in `errstr->buf_addr` is always null terminated, which allows :code:`*errstr` to be passed to standard system functions like :code:`printf()`.
+  - The string in :code:`errstr->buf_addr` is always null terminated, which allows :code:`*errstr` to be passed to standard system functions like :code:`printf()`.